PranaliKanade/Movies-Recommender-Systems/README.md

 # Recommending Similar Movies using Collaborative Filtering

-This project explores the implementation of a basic movie recommendation system using collaborative filtering in Python.
+Implementation of a basic movie recommendation system using collaborative filtering in Python.
 The system leverages user-item interaction data to suggest movies similar to a user's preferred choices.
-We'll delve into the data processing, exploratory data analysis (EDA), and the core recommendation logic.
+We'll delve into data processing, exploratory data analysis (EDA), and the core recommendation logic.

 **1. Data Acquisition and Preprocessing**